LiaOb21/colora/README.md

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) <colora> sitory and its DOI (see above).

-- place raw hifi reads in /resources/raw_hifi
+- place raw hifi reads in resources/raw_hifi
-- place oatk database of interest from github.oatkdb.repo in /resources/oatkDB
+- place oatk database of interest from github.oatkdb.repo in resources/oatkDB
-- place raw hic reads in /resources/raw_hic
+- place raw hic reads in resources/raw_hic
+- place ncbi database for FCS-GX in resources/gx_db (optional, this needs ~500GB of disk space and a large RAM)

 How to run `colora`: